jkhoel/tauri-next-boilerplate/README.md

 ### Shared Types and Commands

 Tauri lets you enhance your frontend with native capabilities.
 We call these [Commands](https://tauri.app/v1/guides/features/command), essentially Rust functions that you can call from your frontend JavaScript.
 This enables you to handle heavy processing or calls to the OS in much more performant Rust code.

-This boilerplate project has one such command found in `src/main.rs`, and we are calling this command from our NextJS app inside `app/page.tsx`.
+This boilerplate project has one such command found in `src/main.rs`, and we are calling this command from our NextJS app inside `app/page.tsx` via the wrapper function inside `api/greeter.ts`.
+If we call the `invoke()` function from the Tauri SDK directly inside our pages, then we will not get code-completion on the available Commands and their associated types.
+Putting the invoke call inside a wrapper-function solves this.

-However, since we are electing to use TypeScript - it would be nice to have our types generated from the Rust code.
-To do this, we have [Typeshare](https://crates.io/crates/typeshare) added to the project, so types can be generated from the Rust code by running:
+It would also be nice to be able to get types for `Enums` and `Structs` we might define inside our Rust code available for our type-script code as well.
+To do this, we have [Typeshare](https://crates.io/crates/typeshare) added as a create to the project, so types can be generated from the Rust code by running:

 ```bash
 $ npm run typeshare
 ```

-This will update the `types.ts` file inside the `./api/` folder, and expose the exported types via the `@api` path.
+This will update the `types.ts` file inside the `./api/` folder, and expose the exported types via the `@types` path.

 Include the #[typeshare] attribute with any struct or enum you define to generate type definitions: